Trusts

 Family Protection Trust

 Places assets into a Trust while you’re alive in order to secure them for your beneficiaries.
-A family Trust protects against care home fees, inheritance tax, and even future risks such as divorce or bankruptcy.
+A family Trust protects against inheritance tax, and even future risks such as divorce or bankruptcy.

 Discretionary Trust